 The term ‘executive functioning’ refers to a set of abilities and behaviors predominantly controlled by the frontal lobe, including (Snyder, Nussbaum, & Robins, 2006):

-- Monitoring your behavior and correcting mistakes (e.g., trying to tap a tune for example)
+Monitoring your behavior and correcting mistakes (e.g., trying to play a song for example)

-Just like executive functioning is responsible for the cognitive processes described above, Giesbrecht et al. (2010) argue that the executive functioning also allows for us to perform the following processes that are important for psychological distancing:
+Giesbrecht et al. (2010) argue that just like executive functioning is responsible for the cognitive processes described above, it also allows us to perform processes that are important for psychological distancing:

-- Shifting: Specifically, the ability to rotate or divert our attention to another aspect of a problem, or to change our focus from one item to another, is very important for psychological distancing.
+Shifting: Specifically, the abilities to rotate or divert our attention to another aspect of a problem or to change our focus from one item to another are very important for psychological distancing.

-It should be clear from the preceding sections that although there is some vague overlap between the different streams of psychological distancing, the act of psychological distancing is mostly atheoretical.
+Although there is some overlap between the different streams of psychological distancing, the act of psychological distancing is mostly atheoretical.

 That is, very little research describes how psychological distancing – as a tool or technique – develops and functions in humans.
 Mainly because psychological distancing isn’t a process that evolved naturally, but rather it is a technique that we can use in response to a particular scenario.

-As outlined above, psychological distancing allows us to create distance or space between us and something else, for example, another person, an event, or a source of intense emotion.
+Psychological distancing allows us to create distance or space between us and something else – another person, event, or source of intense emotion.

 Furthermore, by creating space and reconsidering events more abstractly, we’re also able to respond appropriately.
-For example, our response is not directed towards the exact event in question, but instead takes into account the greater context within which that event occurs.
+For example, our response is not directed towards the exact event in question, but instead takes into account the greater context of that event.

 A bonus of creating psychological distancing is that it also helps to develop creativity.
 By moving away from a more concrete problem to an abstract problem, we can ignore some of the parameters or boundaries that were limiting our solutions and find a creative solution instead.